 AAA is thought to be a degenerative process of the aorta, the cause of which remains unclear.
 It is often attributed to atherosclerosis because these changes are observed in the aneurysm at the time of surgery.
 However, a study by Blanchard et al found that the risk factors for AAA differ from those for atherosclerosis, with no association between cholesterol and AAA.
 In addition, atherosclerosis fails to explain the development of occlusion, which is observed in the disease process.

 Patients at greatest risk for AAA are men who are older than 65 years and have peripheral atherosclerotic vascular disease.
 A history of smoking often is elicited.
-Accordingly, in 2005, the US Preventive Services Task Force (USPSTF) recommended ultrasonography screening in men aged 65-75 years who had ever smoked.
-As of June 2014, these recommendations were being updated on the basis of evidence from a 2014 study by Guirguis-Blake et al.
+Accordingly, in 2005, the US Preventive Services Task Force (USPSTF) recommended screening with ultrasonography in men aged 65-75 years who had ever smoked.
+These recommendations were subsequently updated on the basis of evidence from a 2014 study by Guirguis-Blake et al, [5, 6]

 A 2011 Swedish study showed that instances of AAA in elderly men have been decreasing, A phenomenon that can be attributed to a nationwide decline in smoking for the past 30 years, as well as the significantly improved longevity of the elderly population.
 A one-time ultrasound scan is recommended for men once they reach age 65 years to detect and prevent possible occurrences of AAA.